mapeditor/tiled/docs/reference/tmx-map-format.rst

 -  **name:** The name of the object group.
 -  **color:** The color used to display the objects in this group.
 -  *x:* The x coordinate of the object group in tiles.
-Defaults to 0 and can no longer be changed in Tiled Qt.
+Defaults to 0 and can no longer be changed in Tiled.
 -  *y:* The y coordinate of the object group in tiles.
-Defaults to 0 and can no longer be changed in Tiled Qt.
+Defaults to 0 and can no longer be changed in Tiled.
 -  *width:* The width of the object group in tiles.
 Meaningless.
 -  *height:* The height of the object group in tiles.
 Meaningless.
 -  **opacity:** The opacity of the layer as a value from 0 to 1.
 Defaults to